 4. Design your teams to operate cross-functionally

-A cross-functional team is one where there’s a number of experts whose skills complement one another.
+A cross-functional team is one where there’s a number of experts whose project management skills and competencies complement one another.
 This makes the cross-functional team a self-contained unit that can do much without outside input.
 In essence, cross-functionality solves the silo problem since teams now have all they need to get things done with zero friction and minimal external input.

 5. Adopt smarter collaboration and project management tools

-It can be demanding staying on the same page when your team has to do all their work and still try stringing together several communications channels.
-Use collaboration tools and project management software for marketing teams that free up your team to actually do their best work.
+It can be demanding to stay on the same page when your team has to do all their work and still try stringing together several communications channels.
+Use project management templates and marketing project management software that frees up your team to actually do their best work.

 Silos are a result of a lack of collaboration and transparency.
 We built Kissflow Project to solve this exact problem.
 It combines project management with collaboration in a single platform so it’s easier for your team to stay on the same page.